How Effective Are NPM Malicious Package Detectors? A Large-Scale Empirical Study: Empirical Results

 \textit{GuardDog} sits between these two extremes by using taint analysis that requires end-to-end data flow from sensitive sources to network sinks as partial evidence of malicious intent, combined with an allowlist of known legitimate hook patterns to suppress false positives.
 Notably, just two of its 22 rules account for over 90\% of detections: \texttt{npm-install-script} targeting lifecycle script abuse and \texttt{shady-links} targeting suspicious outbound URLs, revealing that NPM malware is homogeneous in its attack entry point.

 \textit{Among ML-based tools}, feature quality matters more than classifier choice.
 MalPacDetector's 24 security-oriented binary features yield consistent accuracy across all three classifiers, while SAP's 140 features are structurally compromised: 65\% are file-extension counts with no security semantics, and its two ostensibly discriminative features turn out to be reverse signals, with dangerous token counts and Base64 chunk counts both scoring higher in benign packages than in malicious ones.
+ProfMal confirms the same principle from the opposite direction.
+Its behavior graphs, built by object-sensitive static analysis and completed through dynamic execution, are the richest feature representation in this group and yield its highest precision (97.55\%).
+Yet even graph evidence trades recall away (77.45\%, 1,448 missed versions), because attacks confined to install scripts leave little for a graph to capture.

 \textit{LLM-Based Tools.} SocketAI's low recall has three structural causes: (1) its Critical Reports stage explicitly instructs the LLM to challenge prior judgments about malicious behavior, systematically downgrading initially correct detections; (2) LLMs produce conservative scores, placing genuine malware below the 0.5 classification threshold; and (3) a 20-file-per-package limit causes payloads in deep directory structures to be skipped entirely.
 At 146 seconds per package, it is also impractical for large-scale deployment.
+IntelGuard avoids these failure modes by design.
+It slices package files, retrieves similar known-malicious examples from a knowledge base distilled from over 8,000 threat intelligence reports, and lets the LLM judge each slice against these precedents.
+Anchoring the judgment to retrieved evidence, rather than asking the model to challenge itself, preserves 93.82\% recall at 98.24\% precision (108 false positives).
+The two tools even run the same underlying model, GPT-4.1 mini, so the 49 point recall gap between them comes entirely from how each pipeline structures the model's evidence.

 \textbf{Runtime Performance.} We evaluate runtime cost on selected packages averaging 47.4 files and 2,961.8 lines of code.
 GuardDog processes packages fastest at 2.55 seconds due to efficient Semgrep execution.
 OSSGadget requires 7.94 seconds for 133 pattern rules.
 SAP\_XGB needs 9.58 seconds for feature extraction and inference.
 Packj\_trace demands 17.90 seconds for dynamic analysis.
 SocketAI is slowest at 146.34 seconds due to multiple LLM queries.
 For large-scale scanning, GuardDog processes 1,412 packages per hour while SocketAI processes only 24.